apache/nuttx-apps/examples/README.txt

   Error results are always shown in the trace output

+  NOTE 1: When built as an NSH add-on command (CONFIG_EXAMPLES_USBSTRG_BUILTIN=y), Caution should be used to assure that the SD drive (or other storage device) is not in use when the USB storage device is configured.
+Specifically, the SD driver should be unmounted like:

+  nsh> mount -t vfat /dev/mmcsd0 /mnt/sdcard # Card is mounted in NSH ...
+  nsh> umount /mnd/sdcard                    # Unmount before connecting USB!!! nsh> msconn                                # Connect the USB storage device ... nsh> msdis                                 # Disconnect USB storate device nsh> mount -t vfat /dev/mmcsd0 /mnt/sdcard # Restore the mount

+  Failure to do this could result in corruption of the SD card format.

-  NOTE: This test exercises internal USB device driver interfaces.
+  NOTE 2: This test exercises internal USB device driver interfaces.
 As such, it relies on internal OS interfaces that are not normally available to a user-space program.
 As a result, this example cannot be used if a NuttX is built as a protected, supervisor kernel (CONFIG_NUTTX_KERNEL).